MatSciRE/Material_Science_Relation_Extraction/README.md

     1. Json dump([Battery.json] (https://drive.google.com/file/d/16eqDPl61SiUMEwHgshwOvar5KcNJ-oQt/view?usp=sharing))

 Output :
-    A dictionary of triples of the form: dict['e1'] = list(triples that have 'e1' as entity_1)
+    A dictionary of triples of the form is generated: dict['e1'] = list(triples that have 'e1' as entity_1)

 Steps :